-And that you came into this world with a set level of intelligence that could never be changed.
+And that you came into this world with a set level of intelligence that never changed.
 (1)

-The discovery of this capacity of the brain to change, also referred to as neuroplasticity, has been called the most important neuroscience breakthrough in 400 years.
+The discovery of this capacity of the brain to change has been heralded as the most important neuroscience breakthrough in 400 years.
+(2)

 We come into this world with brains that are largely unformed.

 The human brain, with its large cerebral cortex, is designed to build new neural pathways by learning from experience.

 The first few years of life are a time of rapid brain development.

 Then, as we approach adolescence, a lot of information deemed unimportant gets weeded out of the brain by a process known as synaptic pruning.

 By the time we’re ten years old, our brains have pruned away 50% of the synapses we had when we were 2-year-olds.
 (5)